catpea/db/README.md

 - [x] Install catpea/db on raspberry pi

 - [ ] Once the installer and build work, run publish to catpea/homepage (homepage is staging)

-- [] re-run bowel to keep homepage updated with latest posts.
+- [ ] re-run bowel to keep homepage updated with latest posts, make sure bowel chugs-along.

-- [ ] Change template slightly, simplify it.
+- [ ] Simplify the Bootstrap Template, please remember that Flex layout has problems.
 - [ ] When ready, add catpea/website to the system and actually publish to the live webstite.

 - [ ] Delete server, poetry, warrior, and homepage (staging) as not to upset guthub.

 [Eternia]: https://www.npmjs.com/package/eternia